lambdafu/swarm-doc/README.md

 (The only case missing here is that of a communication channel with two subscription-based sides.
 I don't know of any application for that.)

-### handshake
+### Handshake

 The initial handshake for a database `default` without authentication looks like this:

     *db #default @+ ?
     *#@ !

-TODO: :ref? outbound, :ref! inbound
+The two ops set up bidirectional communication with the default modes for a replica connecting to a peer, requesting subscription based data from the peer and offering a full log to the peer.

-The same with authentication atoms:
+The request can include authentication data in value atoms:

     *db #default @+ ?
     *#@ ! auth1 auth2 auth3 ... ,